Fcharan/Simple-ISO-to-ZSO-Converter/README.md

-# A Simple Program That Converts ISO Into ZSO Inside Termux Application
+# A Simple Program That Converts ISO Into ZSO And CHD Inside Termux Application

 ## Dependencies